junobuild/docs/docs/terminology.md

 This ensures that related costs cannot surpass the amount of cycles available.

 Learn more about [computation and storage costs](https://internetcomputer.org/docs/current/developer-docs/gas-cost).

-## Controller

-Controllers are used to grant permissions to [mission controls] and [satellites] in Juno.

-For more detailed information, please refer to the dedicated [documentation](miscellaneous/controllers.md).

 ## ICP